 Ground Roasted Seeds of Evergreen is marketed, promoted, and advertised as a pleasant, flavourful warm drink.
 It does not have any restrictions related to consumption on its label although health advisories or precautions have been issued recommending that the stimulant be consumed in moderation.
 Ground Roasted Seeds of Evergreen is generally sold in grocery stores.

 Ground Roasted Seeds of Evergreen is zero-rated under section 1 of Part III of Schedule VI to the Act.
 It is an ingredient used in the preparation of a beverage since the product is used to prepare a drink that is recognized by average consumers as a beverage.
 The product is marketed in a manner similar to other products that, when added to water or milk, are consumed by the average person as a warm beverage.
 Generally, consumers consume this product for enjoyment and not for any purported physiological effect.
 Although it contains a stimulant, the product is not labelled or marketed on this basis.
 Rather, it is sold as an ingredient to make a pleasing warm drink.
 Finally, this product does not carry any health advisories or precautions, which would lead an average consumer to conclude that it was not a beverage.

-Food ingredient -
+Example 3 Food ingredient - zero-rated

 Mediterranean Pressed Olive Oil is a blend of organically grown olive oils from Greece, Italy and Spain.
 It is sold through health food retailers.
 The product is sold in small 250 mL (8 oz.) bottles.
 The label states that the oil is ideal as a cooking oil or as a massage oil.